cockroachdb/docs/v19.2/cockroachcloud-sign-up-for-a-cluster.md

 Once you are accepted for the beta program, you'll receive an email prompting you to create your CockroachCloud account:

 1. Click on the **Create Account** link in the email to access the **Create your account** page.
-2. On the **Create your account**, enter your first and last name, email address, and password.
+2. On the **Create your account** page, enter your first and last name, email address, and password.
     {{site.data.alerts.callout_info}}
     Password should be at least 12 characters long.
 We recommend using a password manager for added security.
     {{site.data.alerts.end}}
     Click **Next Step**.
 3. Enter an **Organization name** to set up your organization to manage your clusters under a shared billing account and collaborate with team members.
     {{site.data.alerts.callout_info}}
-    This page is displayed if you are creating a new CockroachCloud account through Cockroach Labs' beta invitation email.
+    This page is displayed only if you are creating a new CockroachCloud account through Cockroach Labs' beta invitation email.
 This page is not displayed if you are creating a CockroachCloud account after [being invited by a Team Member](cockroachcloud-console-access-management.html#invite-team-members-to-cockroachcloud) to an existing organization.
     {{site.data.alerts.end}}
-    Click **Create your account**.
+4. Click **Create your account**.
-4. A verification email will be sent to your email address.
+5. A verification email will be sent to your email address.
 Click on the verification link in the email to access your CockroachCloud account.

 ## Sign in